rkdarst/thoughts-on-academic-supervising/content/roles-of-a-junior-researcher.rst

 know of.
 Especially the concept of bringing your own tools (techniques you know) and methods (how you approach a problem), which you are likely to have brought from previous jobs and will keep using in future ones is quite like a freelancer.
+This (and the "entrepreneur" case below) are especially relevant when the researcher provides their own funding.

 Advantages: We accept the amount of freedom and independence researchers have, and by accepting that, we can better tune our management to their (and our) needs.

-Disadvantages: There are very few protections, and if this model was actually used, it would be like they are running their own small business which is not a very stable occupation.
+Disadvantages: If this model was the actual legal relationship, it would be like running one's own small business which is not a very stable occupation.
 It is harder to run a research group creating long-term results when everyone can do their own thing, or if they do focus on a project you want, they might use some incompatible tool which no one else later can use.
 It is very easy to let someone keep doing something unproductive for a very long time.
+Especially when someone provides their own funding, it can be difficult to provide hard advice.